-- Select in the Paramaters section the key type (e.g., SSH-2 DSA). - Press the Generate button. - Now you'll have to move your mouse over the grey area below the progress bar. - Once done, you'll get a screen like the one shown below. - Enter a passphrase (and confirm). - Now you can copy and paste (with the mouse!) the public key into the authorized\keys file on your destination system.
+- Select in the Parameters section the key type 'SSH-2 RSA' and number of bits 2048. - Press the Generate button. - Now you'll have to move your mouse over the grey area below the progress bar. - Once done, you'll get a screen like the one shown below. - Enter a passphrase (and confirm). - Now you can copy and paste (with the mouse!) the public key into the authorized\keys file on your destination system.
 Make sure that the whole key (starting with ssh-dss and ending with the key name) is in one line without line feeds.